devcurmudgeon/ybd/readme.md

     instances: 8
 ```

-depending on your workloads and the machine you're using, it may make sense
-to set both `max-jobs` and `instances`.
+you should probably think about setting `max-jobs` too, taking into account
+your workloads and host machine(s). if `max-jobs` is not set, ybd will default
+it to `number-of-cores/instances`.

 ### kbas cache server